nadeleon20/Data-Science/README.md

 A passion of mine is finance which led me to begin another project within this repository.
 I have created a model using the scikit-learn package in Python that will take 8 different quantitative variables and predict whether these applications are approved for a loan.
 After creating this model, I created a confusion matrix and calculated the True Positive Rate and True Negative Rate of the model's predictions.
 Although my model is not as accurate as I would like (Accuracy = 82%), my ROC curve displays an AUC of .802 which is not terrible.
 Additionally, I created a cluster graph in an attempt to identify an ideal audience for a loan provider to advertise to.
 Unfortunately, the clusters that were created are not as helpful as I would have liked.

-My next project will be creating an object recognition model in TensorFlow that can identify the differences between cats, dogs, and foxes within images.
+My next project will be creating an object recognition model in TensorFlow that can differentiate between cats, dogs, and foxes within images.